Murakami Ryū

 Murakami Ryū, born in 1952, is one of the most influential authors in contemporary Japanese literature.
-His provocative style and stories exploring dark themes such as violence, social alienation, and the excesses of modern society have made him a key figure.
+His provocative style and stories exploring dark themes such as violence, social alienation, and the excesses of modern society have made him a must-read.
 Unlike his namesake Haruki Murakami, Ryū focuses on the most brutal aspects of society.
-He offers stories that are often shocking but deeply captivating.
+He delivers often shocking but deeply captivating stories.

 Murakami Ryū Biography